syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Generating-a-Customized-Script-file.md

-> Note: An e-mail alert with the Custom script downloadable link will be sent to you automatically.
+N> An e-mail alert with the Custom script downloadable link will be sent to you automatically.